WallarooLabs/wally/book/python/writing-your-own-partitioned-stateful-application.md

 ### Application Setup

 Finally, the application setup is a little different now that we use partitioning.
 A partition is an intrinsic part of a pipeline's definition, as it changes how Wallaroo connects elements behind the scenes, so we have to distinguish partitioned state from non-partitioned state.
-This is done with `to_state_partition` and `to_state_partition_u64` respectively (compared with `to_stateful` in the non-partitioned case, as in the previous section).
+This is done with `to_state_partition` (compared with `to_stateful` in the non-partitioned case, as in the previous section).

 As with `to_stateful`, `to_state_partition` takes a state computation _function_, a state _class_ and its name.
-In addition, it takes a partition function and a partition keys list:
+In addition, it takes a partition function and a list of partition key strings:

 ```python
 ab.to_state_partition(add_votes, TotalVotes, "letter state",